• Skip to primary navigation

 • Feel free to add other vegetables such as bell peppers, cauliflower or broccoli.

-• To make this recipe gluten free: use gluten free noodles.
+• To make this recipe gluten free: use gluten-free pasta noodles.

-• To make this paste recipe paleo: use paleo friendly noodles such as Jovial food cassava flour noodles, zucchini noodles, sweet potato noodles or carrot noodles.
+• To make this recipe paleo: use paleo friendly noodles such as Jovial food grain free noodles, zucchini noodles, sweet potato noodles or carrot noodles.

 How to store: